 Describes programs rules, operations and requirements, including monitoring, sanctions and penalties.

 Materials for Retail Vendors

-Click on these links to download or order materials from the WIC program.
+Click on the links to download, or order materials from the WIC program.

 - Cashier card

 If you want to develop and use your own posters and shelf signs, you must first obtain permission from the state office.
 Email WIC in Vermont, and attach a copy of your draft materials.

 Describes requirements, selection criteria and the process for becoming a home delivery vendor for WIC.
 For more information regarding the bid process for WIC contracts, visit Buildings and General Services, Office of Purchasing and Contracting.

 - Training - Home Delivery vendors are required to attend annual Civil Rights vendor training.